|3||Pleszew, Greater Poland|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Wroclaw air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Wroclaw is currently 6.4 times the WHO annual air quality guideline value

 Moderate 57 US AQI